 Here we also need to understand two common methods: Object Caching and Full Page Caching.

-Object Cache: Instead of caching the whole page, object cache only caches the repeated query results.
-Various queries are made to the database to fetch required data requested by the user.
+Object Cache: Instead of caching the whole page, the object cache only caches the repeated query results.
+Various queries are made to the database to fetch the required data requested by the user.
 Object cache stores the result of these frequently requested queries for faster response.

-Full Page Cache: Unlike object cache, this method stores full HTML page or complete view requested by the user.
+Full Page Cache: Unlike object cache, this method stores a full HTML page or complete view requested by the user.
 This method makes the page load faster as it does not need to generate a web page for every subsequent visit.

 Hosting Caching Mechanism